AbayomiOlaoye/covid-info/README.md

 # Recorded video

-A visual tour about the features of the app can be found [here](https://www.loom.com/share/1a5076e2e6654095887b2f696eb9e265).
+A visual tour of the features of the app can be found [here](https://www.loom.com/share/1a5076e2e6654095887b2f696eb9e265).
 I hope you'll enjoy it.

 # 💻 Getting Started <a name="getting-started"></a>